Nihility-io/DenoDeps/README.md

 # DenoDeps
 Export a list of your Deno dependencies with author and licensing info.
+Note, only NPM and JSR dependencies are processed and license detection is only supported for Github repositories.

 ### Disclaimer
 *__Always check the results manually.
 Do do not guarantee that the results of the dependency analysis are correct.__*